 Although this sounds so obvious, it is a great idea to check if your arranged outflow for the succeeding month, year or quarter is essential.
 It could be a temptation to invest on needless stuff, but noticeable aspects like signage, redesigning your website, or sponsorships, mainly if your company is expanding or new- but you ought to often consider these costs in the aspect of your economic plans for that time and delay or stagger them where suitable.

 Shortages of cash flow are often hard to predict, especially if they are caused by a huge unexpected cost or uncharacteristically slow payment from a prominent client.
 You ought to always have an arrangement in place to access extra capital if you require it.

 3.Stay on top of billing

 Effective invoicing is obligatory for small companies focusing on maintaining stable cash flow.
 You must deliver your invoices soonest possible, be transparent on the payment and do a follow up for unpaid invoices immediately they get late.
-A cloud accounting resolution will let you take a more structured method to bill for your small company.
+ERP accounting software will let you take a more structured method to bill for your small company.